TulioHRC/To-Do-Site/README.md

 ## Log

+### v0.8.3.1 (HotFix)
+- Fixing some errors (deleted the async functions in the url callbacks, just keep in the delete JS function)

 ### v0.8.3 (Deleting fix)
 - Deleting were sometimes reloading incorrectly the window, so the itens continued the same, so I used async programming in some places to avoid this type of error.